Ryder-Robots/rr_motor_controller/README.md

 - `rr_common_base` (GPIO plugin interface and constants)
 - `rr_interfaces` (Motors and MotorResponse message definitions)

+## Roadmap

+### ECU Node (Twist to Motors)

+Add an ECU (Electronic Control Unit) class that subscribes to `geometry_msgs/msg/Twist` commands from the ROS 2 navigation stack and converts them into `rr_interfaces/msg/Motors` command messages for 1 to N motor controllers.
+The ECU will decompose linear and angular velocity into per-motor target velocities using a differential drive model.
+Angular velocity is strictly subtractive: turning is achieved by reducing velocity on motors on the inside of the turn, never by increasing velocity on the opposite side.
+This ensures the vehicle's maximum speed is bounded by the linear velocity command alone.

+### PID Duty Conversion

+Replace the current linear regression duty convertor with a closed-loop PID algorithm implementing the `DutyConversion` interface.
+The PID controller will use encoder feedback (measured velocity) and the target velocity to compute duty cycle adjustments each control period.
+Kp, Ki, and Kd coefficients will be exposed as ROS 2 parameters per motor, allowing runtime tuning to align individual motors to consistent velocity targets and compensate for per-motor mechanical variation.

 ## License

 MIT License - Copyright (c) 2026 Ryder Robots